sparticle999/SpaceCompany/README.md

 - Buffed Capital Ship\' power and defense
 - Reduced Oil T3 energy cost
 - Made Science and Resource Efficiency multiplicative with dark matter boost
+- Forces Swarms to use ShortName formatting for accuracy with DM scaling

 ##### Bug Fixed